1st & 2nd Generation

 During the 80's and 90's David looked after Easter Rhynd and Balhepburn putting a bigger focus on wheat and potato production.
 He also expanded into contracting for other local farmers, particularly combine harvesting and potato planting.
 In 1999 the opportunity arose for him to purchase another 65 hectares at a neighbouring farm, Balgonie.
 This put the business onto a scale and system which made taking on new land easier to manage and run.
 Since 1999 the business has been approached to take on an additional 3000 hectares of land on a mixture of rented, contract farmed or contracting agreements.
 Along with the rapid increase in land, the farm at Easter Rhynd has undergone huge changes over the past 15 years in order to facilitate the increase in produce and machinery.
 There has been 2 new sheds, a new grain dryer, 2 cold stores and a new potato grading line introduced in that time.
 Due to the increased workload the farm has gone from employing just 2 people to, at the busiest times, employing up to 20 people.

 David was joined in the business by his son Finlay in 2011.
 Running the business together and using the family's 100 plus years of farming experience we feel we are in a good place to keep moving the business forward.

 Finlay came home from Aberdeen University, where he achieved a BSc Honours in Agriculture and Business, in 2011 to join his father in the business full time.
 This has enabled David to share the workload and between them make a better job of what they are trying to do.
 We are constantly looking to analyse and assess the business to see how we can make it better, progress and develop for our benefit and our clients.
-Chuck still lives on the farm which gives us the advantage of 80 years of family farming experience to tap into when required.
+Unfortunately Chuck passed away in August 2017 but not before he passed on his 80 plus years of experience to David and Finlay.